 A great thing, to their mind, is the ability to add tags to keys - really useful when working with different team members and external translators on several new features at once.

-They also use the chat quite extensively: the integration with Slack is an indispensable helper in daily discussions, very useful for follow-up.
+They also use the chat quite extensively: the integration with Slack is an indispensable helper in daily discussions and very useful for follow-up.

 Another feature the team really enjoys is the option to attach screenshots to keys.
 External translators, especially those not present during the feature design, find it very useful.
 With screenshots serving as context, translations are way more precise and do not require multiple iterations, saving both time and effort.